coderamen666/srd-v3.5-md/epic/epic-spells.md

 The character can summon a behemoth to attack his or her enemies.
-It appears where the character designates and acts immediately, on the character's turn.
-It attacks the character's opponents to the best of its ability.
+It appears where the character designates and acts immediately, on the character’s turn.
+It attacks the character’s opponents to the best of its ability.
 If the character can communicate with the creature, he or she can direct it not to attack, to attack particular enemies, or to perform other actions.
 Summoned creatures act normally on the last round